 This article discusses the causes, symptoms, risk factors, and complications of cholecystitis.

 The gallbladder is a small, pear-shaped organ connected to the liver on the right side of the abdomen.
 It

 The gallbladder holds a fluid called bile, which it releases after a person eats to aid digestion.
 This is particularly important following a meal that is high in fat.
 The bile travels out of the gallbladder through the cystic duct — a small tube that leads to the common bile duct — and into the small intestine.

 The main cause of cholecystitis is gallstones or biliary sludge becoming trapped at the gallbladder’s opening.
 Doctors may sometimes refer to this as a pseudolith, meaning a “fake stone.”

 The signs and symptoms of cholecystitis include right upper quadrant pain, fever, and a high white blood cell count.
 Pain generally occurs around the gallbladder, in the right upper quadrant of the abdomen.

 In cases of acute cholecystitis, the pain starts suddenly.
 It does not go away, and it is intense.
 Without treatment, it will usually get worse, and breathing in deeply will make it feel more intense.
 The pain may radiate from the abdomen to the right shoulder or back.

 - abdominal bloating

-- tenderness on the upper-right hand side of the abdomen
+- tenderness in the upper-right part of the abdomen

 - little or no appetite